The complaints handling procedure is explained step by step, ensuring all complaints are logged and dealt with efficiently and smoothly.

 We follow steps that allow us to handle your complaint and correct the issue as efficiently and smoothly as we can.

 Contact us in one of the ways listed below.
 Our Customer Service Advisors will try to help and assist with your query or complaint straight away.
 We can call you back, write to you or arrange a call back for a later time, we may record the call for training and verification purposes.

 Watt Utilities Ltd

 St Ann’s Street

-Why have you contact me I am T.P.S.?
+Why have you contacted me I am C.T.P.S. registered?

 Future Customer Service

 We are committed to improve the service you receive, we may contact you for feedback on the service you have received.
 If you have any suggestions on how we can improve our service, please let us know.

 Subject to certain exceptions, you have a right to have access to and/or correct any personal information that Watt Utilities Ltd holds about you (your ‘personal data’).